A Simplified

 the slow-motion driver videos below for an example on a long club.

-inquisitive golfer, you will no doubt find other more complicated ways
+you are an inquisitive golfer, you will no doubt find other more

 speed.
 However, you must ask whether or not you can do it